Close Menu

 My daughter had already finished dinner and was waiting for me to help with her daily exercises.

-That moment reminded me of something I already knew from my professional life but had forgotten to apply at home: you don’t have to do everything yourself.
+That moment reminded me of something I already knew from my professional life but had forgotten to apply at home: you do not have to do everything yourself.

 In any well-run organization, a manager who insists on personally handling every new hire’s onboarding will burn out fast.